 Irwin Mitchell Charities Foundation Hits £2m Milestone

-NAWT was chosen by the Newbury office as their Charity of the Year as part of the Irwin Mitchell Charities Foundation (IMCF) programme.
-Established in 1997, IMCF is an independent registered charity which, thanks to recent efforts, has donated more than £2 million to good causes throughout the UK and £284,000 in 2018 alone, including £4,000 for NAWT.
+Animals in Distress was chosen by Manchester office staff as their Charity of the Year for 2018 as part of the Irwin Mitchell Charities Foundation (IMCF) programme.
+Established in 1997, IMCF is an independent registered charity which has, thanks to last year’s efforts, donated more than £2 million to good causes throughout the UK and £284,000 in 2018 alone.